SergeWilfried/dunia-protocol-core/docs/protocol/bondingcurve/bondingcurve.md

 function getCurrentPrice() external view returns (Decimal.D256 memory);
 ```

 Returns current instantaneous bonding curve price.
-The price reported as FEI per X, with X being the underlying asset.
+The price reported as COWRIE per X, with X being the underlying asset.
 This is analogous to the peg reported by the oracle.

 {% page-ref page="../oracles/" %}